LucasSteer/lucassteer_website/README.md

 - Redesign logo
   - More readable regardless of background colour (maybe a circle solid background?)
   - Could reduce colours and remove gradients to make the primary colour on the L

-## BUG

-- title not working
-- favicon not working
-- likely other head attrs